lalit-pathak/Liklihood-interpolation/README.md

 # Liklihood-interpolation

 generate_fake_ligosignal is a self explainatory python module.
-Meant for an expert audience.
+It is meant for an expert audience.
 For more info please go to the following link

 http://pycbc.org/pycbc/latest/html/